istio/istio.io/content/en/docs/ambient/usage/ztunnel/index.md

 spiffe://cluster.local/ns/istio-system/sa/ztunnel     Cert Chain     Available     true           ec30e0e1b7105e3dce4425b5255287c6     2033-09-16T18:26:19Z     2023-09-19T18:26:19Z
 {{< /text >}}

 Using these CLI commands, a user can check that ztunnel proxies are getting configured with all the expected workloads and TLS certificates and missing information can be used for troubleshooting to explain any potential observed networking errors.
-A user may also use the `all` option to view all parts of the proxy-config with a single CLI command and the JSON output formatter as shown in the example below to display the complete set of available state information.
+A user may also use the `all` option to view all parts of the ztunnel-config with a single CLI command and the JSON output formatter as shown in the example below to display the complete set of available state information.

 {{< text bash >}}
-$ istioctl proxy-config all "$ZTUNNEL".istio-system -o json | jq
+$ istioctl x ztunnel-config all "$ZTUNNEL".istio-system -o json | jq
 {{< /text >}}

-Note that when used with a ztunnel proxy instance, not all options of the `istioctl proxy-config` CLI are supported since some apply only to sidecar proxies.
+Note that when used with a ztunnel proxy instance, not all options of the `istioctl x ztunnel-config` CLI are supported since some apply only to sidecar proxies.

 An advanced user may also view the raw configuration dump of a ztunnel proxy via a `curl` to the endpoint inside a ztunnel proxy pod as shown in the following example.